Airscker/DeepMuon/tutorials/config/config.md

 ## evaluation

+- interval: the interval to evaluate the model performance, if omitted, it will be set as 1 default.
 - metrics: the list of the names of evaluation metrics to be used.
 - sota_target: indicates the optimized target, if omitted the model will be optimized to minimize the loss value of the testing dataset.
   - mode: only 'min'/'max' allowed, indicates whether to minimize or maximize the evaluation metric value specified by `target`.